Manju1392k/TechNo-Website/README.md

 # Framework Version

 The Below Table Framework's is used in this Project.
 To Run this project.
-This Framework has been installed in system with same Version or Lastes Version
+This Framework has been installed in system with same Version or Latest Version

 | Framework | Version |
 | ------------- | ------------- |